 Outside, there is a small, enclosed patio and lawn area with a table, chairs, parasols, a barbecue and a fire pit.
 The view from that area is quite spectacular and we spent a lot of time in the garden.
 There is also a gate that opens onto the next field, which we were able to walk through to visit the beautiful Highland cattle.

-On arrival, Ailsa came and met us and showed us around the house.
+On arrival at Blairmore Farm, Ailsa came and met us and showed us around the house.
 She was incredibly friendly and welcoming and put us at ease straight away.
 On the kitchen table, there was a welcome hamper full of fabulous goodies including fresh eggs, home-made jam and chutney, tea, coffee, a fabulous chocolate fudge cake and a fresh loaf of bread.

 Another fantastic touch was that we were able to order a Tesco shop and have it delivered to Blairmore Farm the day we arrived.
 By the time we got there, Ailsa had packed everything away for us.
 This meant that we had everything we needed for the week and it felt like home as soon as we arrived.

 Food at Blairmore Farm

 Whilst Blairmore Farm is fully equipped for self-catering, you can also pre-order cooked meals from Ailsa.
 These are prepared freshly for you and delivered in dishes ready to go in the oven whenever you want them.
 We just popped ours in the fridge until we were ready to heat them.
 There is an extensive menu including vegetarian options.
 We went for a steak pie for four, a vegetarian moussaka for four and a raspberry and elderflower cake.

 The steak pie contained meat from Blairmore Farm and they use their own produce where possible.
 It is great to know the origin of the animals and that they are treated well.
 In the future, Ailsa and James will be increasingly using the farm to sustain the food requirements of the holiday cottages.